-Indication Drug Status

-Fibrosis

-NASH with Advanced Fibrosis GR-MD-02 IND submitted January 2013, FDA indicated on March 1, 2013 that we could proceed with a Phase 1 US clinical trial.
-Phase I clinical trial expected to start Q2-2013
+Indication Drug Status Fibrosis NASH with Advanced Fibrosis GR-MD-02 IND submitted January 2013, FDA indicated on March 1, 2013 that we could proceed with a Phase 1 US NASH Willi Advanced Flotosis GK-WD-02 clinical trial.
+Phase 1 clinical trial started Q2-2013.
+Results from the first cohort of the Phase 1 clinical trial are expected in April 2014.
+Lung Fibrosis GR-MD-02 In pre-clinical development Kidney Fibrosis GR-MD-02 In pre-clinical development Cancer Immunotherapy Melanoma GR-MD-02 Investigator IND filed in December 2013.
+Phase 1B study in process.

-Cancer Immunotherapy

-Melanoma GM-CT-01 Phase I/II study in process in Europe
+Fibrosis.
 GR-MD-02 is our lead product candidate for treatment of fibrotic disease.
 Our preclinical data show that GR-MD-02 has a powerful therapeutic effect on liver fibrosis as shown in several relevant animal models.
-Therefore, we chose GR-MD-02 as the lead candidate in a development program targeted initially at fibrotic liver disease associated with non-alcoholic steatohepatitis (NASH, or fatty liver disease.
-In January 2013, an Investigational New Drug ("IND") was submitted to the FDA with the goal of initiating a Phase I study in patients with NASH and advanced liver fibrosis to evaluate the human safety of GR-MD-02 and pharmacodynamics biomarkers of disease.
+Therefore, we chose GR-MD-02 as the lead candidate in a development program targeted initially at fibrotic liver disease associated with non-alcoholic steatohepatitis (NASH, or fatty liver disease).
+In January 2013, an Investigational New Drug ("IND") was submitted to the FDA with the goal of initiating a Phase 1 study in patients with NASH and advanced liver fibrosis to evaluate the human safety of GR-MD-02 and pharmacodynamics biomarkers of disease.
 On March 1, 2013, the FDA indicated we could proceed with a US Phase 1 clinical trial for GR-MD-02 with a development program aimed at obtaining support for a proposed indication of GR-MD-02 for treatment of NASH with advanced fibrosis.
-Pre-clinical studies also show promise for the combination of GR-MD-02 with other approved immunotherapies and this additional use will be explored for possible advancement into clinical trials.
+Pre-clinical studies also show promise for the combination of GR-MD-02 with other approved immunotherapies and this additional use has been advanced into clinical trials under an Investigator-sponsored IND in the United States.